-We argue here that the eighteenth century, in spite of the apparent political turmoil, generated significant upward economic mobility, both for the groups that controlled extensive land revenue rights as well as common artisans and farmers who were not directly involved with politics.
-The pre-colonial Deccan state was a system of military and financial dominance, based on rather fine balances of power among the military and land revenue right- owning elite on the one hand, & between the fiscalextractive mechanism of the state and the mass of the farmers and artisans on the other hand.
+This paper considers the evolution of the political economy of the Deccan over the period A.D.
+1689 - A.D.
+1947.
+We argue here that the 18th century, in spite of the apparent political turmoil, generated significant upward economic mobility, both for the groups that controlled extensive land revenue rights as well as common artisans and farmers.
+The pre-colonial Deccan state was a system of military and financial dominance, based on rather fine balances of power among the military and land revenue rightowning elite on the one hand, and between the fiscal-extractive mechanism of the state and the mass of the farmers and artisans on the other hand.
 The central political problem for the Bhosales and later the Peshwas seems to have been the manipulation of the welter of local level conflicts in these two levels.
 This conflict also opened up avenues for upward mobility for individuals at various economic and political levels.
 The entire process was permeated by and fed on extensive commercialization, monetization and urbanization in the Deccan.
-These processes in turn could generate capabilities for long-term economic growth.
 The politics of conflict management could disrupt local economic activity in the short run, but in the long run it seems to have contributed towards growth in incomes and investment for the landed elite as well as for common farmers and artisans.
-Indigenous society had evolved market based political strategies and institutions that enabled economic growth to take place within these two constraints.
+Even in frontier areas like Khandesh, the end of the 18th and early 19th century was characterised by significant economic dynamism in spite of frequent warfare, droughts and disease.
+This political economy was partly a function of the typical ecological endowments and low population densities of the area.
+Indigenous society had evolved political strategies and institutions that enabled economic growth to take place within these two constraints.